carmenbianca/report-liferay/report.md

 - What are the steps that are taken when a licensing compliance issue pops up?
 - Where in the process does Liferay lose the most time?

-TODO: There will doubtlessly be more questions when the interview occurs, but these three questions should reveal the process and its pain points.
+These questions are intended to reveal the process and its pain points.

+The interview will take place over VOIP software.
+I will ask the participant for permission to record the interview.
+The interview will not be wholly transcribed for time's sake, but the recording exists as reference material to aid in paraphrasing the interviewee's answers.
+The recording will be deleted in July at the end of the internship.

 The rationale for an expert interview is simple: There is no doubt in my mind that an expert knows the process well, and is familiar enough with the process